Formulating and indirectly proving the quantum fluctuations of space-time and a justification for applying fractional quantum gravity: Conclusion

 \section{Conclusion}

 ``In quantum gravity, the very geometry of space and time would be subject to continual fluctuation.''
 Prof. Bryce Seligman DeWitt said.
 In this paper, we translated this statement into mathematical language.
 In this formulation, we considered fluctuations of a general type, i.e. stochastic, by maintaining the accepted assumptions for the time such as its direction.
 This upgrade implied that equations be shifted to fractional order.
 Indeed, when one wants to include fluctuations, it is sufficient that the Hamiltonian equations of usual quantum gravity be converted to corresponding fractional order.
 It means that if the order of a differentiation operator is $n$, then the order of the corresponding fractional element shall be $\nu$ where $n-1<\nu \leq n$.
-Fractional equations have recently received a lot of attention in gravity, leading to graceful results.
+Fractional gravity have recently received a lot of attention, leading to graceful results.
 The authors apply this type of gravity because it works, not for any deep reason.
-This paper provided a solid foundation for using fractional gravity: ``Fractional quantum gravity arises from stochastic fluctuations in space-time''.\\ For clarification, we presented an example for applying the theory in a well-known Einstein-Hilbert theory along with a scalar field in deformed and non-deformed minisuperspaces.
+This paper provided a solid foundation for using fractional gravity: ``Fractional quantum gravity arises from stochastic fluctuations in space-time''.\\ The existence of such fluctuations in the space-time was proved by an indirect approach.\\ For clarification, we presented an example of applying the theory in a well-known Einstein-Hilbert theory along with a scalar field in deformed and non-deformed minisuperspaces.
 The final results indicated generalized solutions which in a certain limit reproduce the results of usual quantum gravity and hence the correspondence principle is guaranteed.
 All of our solutions indicated a transition from decelerated to accelerated expansion (late-time-accelerated expansion) which conforms with observations.
 Moreover, the expansion obtained from the fractional equations demonstrated more flexibility than those of usual quantum gravity and represented the ``super-accelerated'' expansion for the current state of the universe.
 Finally, exciting discussions were performed regarding energy conservation, the reason for leading to fractional systems, the causality principle, and the existing ban on closed time-like curves.
 Moreover, a justification that fractional equations are a step towards making the system real was presented.